chhjel/HealthCheck/README.md

 ### IDataflowService
 If an `IDataflowService` is provided in the controller the dataflow tab will become available where custom data can be shown.

 A default implementation `DefaultDataflowService` is provided where custom data streams can be registered.
 Data can be fetched in the ui for each registered stream, optionally filtered on and each property given a hint for how to be displayed.
+Only `Raw` and `HTML` types have any effect when not expanded.

 ```csharp
 var options = new DefaultDataflowServiceOptions() {